DanielCoffey1/ClearGlass/README.md

 - Windows 10/11
 - Administrator privileges (required for system modifications)
 - .NET 6.0 or later
+- Internet connection for addon installations and updates
-- Winget package manager (optional, for automatic addon installation)
+- Winget package manager (automatically installed if needed)

 ## Usage